BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Abstract

 \section{Abstract}

-\ac{qa} systems for biomedical experiments facilitate cross-disciplinary communication, and serve as a foundation for downstream tasks, \eg, laboratory automation. \ac{hid} and \ac{msr} pose unique challenges for biomedical experimental \ac{qa}.
-While extracting structured knowledge, \eg, \acp{kg}, can substantially benefit biomedical experimental \ac{qa}.
-Existing biomedical datasets focus on general or coarse-grained knowledge and thus fail to support the fine-grained experimental reasoning demanded by \ac{hid} and \ac{msr}.
-To address this gap, we introduce \ac{biopie}, a dataset that provides procedure-centric \acp{kg} of experimental entities, actions, and relations at a scale that supports reasoning over biomedical experiments across protocols.
-We evaluate information extraction methods on \ac{biopie}, and implement a \ac{qa} system that leverages \ac{biopie}, showcasing performance gains on test, \ac{hid}, and \ac{msr} question sets, showing that the structured experimental knowledge in \ac{biopie} underpins both \acs{ai}-assisted and more autonomous biomedical experimentation.
+Understanding biomedical experiments provides a foundation for downstream tasks, \eg, laboratory automation, and facilitates effective cross-disciplinary communication.
+Two challenges, \ac{hid} and \ac{msr}, pose unique difficulties for precise experimental understanding.
+Extracting structured knowledge, \eg, \acp{kg}, is an effective approach to address the \ac{hid} and \ac{msr}.
+However, existing biomedical datasets for structured knowledge information extraction are limited to a general or coarse-grained level, hindering fine-grained experimental understanding.
+To address this gap, we introduce \ac{biopie}, a dataset providing procedure-centric \acp{kg} that capture entities, actions, and relations at a scale sufficient for reasoning across biomedical protocols.
+We evaluate information extraction methods on \ac{biopie} and implement a question answering system leveraging the dataset for validation, demonstrating improved understanding performance on test sets as well as on the \ac{hid} and \ac{msr} question sets.